backupbrew/switchbrew/NS Services.md

   - Get: Takes a type-0x6 output buffer, no output.
 Official sw waits on the Event prior to using this cmd.
   - Cancel: No input/output.
-Used by official sw when closing the object, when a global state flag is set (after using the cmd, official sw will also wait on the Event).
+Used by official sw when closing the object, when the serv-obj is initialized (after using the cmd, official sw will also wait on the Event).
 This cmd is also used in other official sw funcs.
   - GetErrorContext: No input/output, takes a type-0x16 output buffer